European Institute of Innovation and Technology

-The knowledge triangle is designed to encourage officials, businesses, and researchers to make compromises and improve their collaboration to reap better the benefits of the positive feedback loop of innovation.
+In total, nine KICs (Knowledge and Innovation Communities) have been created by the EIT (European Institute of Innovation & Technology) since its creation in 2010.

 Organisation

 The Governing Board

 The EIT Governing Board is the principal governing body entrusted with the strategic leadership of the Institute and the overall direction of its operational activities.
 It is autonomous in its decision-making and is responsible for the selection, evaluation, and support given to the EIT Knowledge and Innovation Communities (KICs).

 The EIT Governing Board has 15 members (experts in higher education, research, business, and innovation at the EU level) as well as one independent observer from the European Commission.

-The list of the current Governing Board members: